Located in the heart of Gascony, the Armagnac vineyard covers 3 departments southeast of Bordeaux : the Gers, Landes and Lot-et-Garonne .

 The white grapes harvested in September are pressed; the juice is then fermented in a natural and traditional way, without sulphur or sugar.

 A continuous distillation

 When the fermentation process is done, it is time for the distillation.
 Practiced during winter, the distillation should be over before the 31st of March following the harvest.

 The Armagnac distillation is made with an Armagnac-type alembic.
-The main characteristic of this alembic is to be a continuous still.
+The main characteristic of it is to be a continuous still.

 Upon leaving the alembic, the eau-de-vie is transparent and very aromatic.

-It is the Blanche Armagnac, a new A.O.C “Appellation d’Origine Contrôlée” created in 2005.
+It is called Blanche Armagnac, a new A.O.C “Appellation d’Origine Contrôlée” created in 2005.

-After the distillation, the eau-de-vie is worked and the alcoholic degree is lowered in order to highlight its fruity and smooth aspects.
-To preserve all aromas and retain its crystalline appearance , the Blanche is stored in stainless vats.
+After the distillation, it is worked and the alcoholic degree is lowered in order to highlight its fruity and smooth aspects.
+To preserve all the aromas and retain its crystalline appearance , the Blanche is stored in stainless vats.

-To become a French brandy, the eau-de-vie needs the wood influence and numerous years of aging to develop its full richness.
+To become a French brandy, the eau-de-vie needs the influence of the wood and numerous years of aging to develop its full richness.